learn-co-curriculum/dsc-PEP8/README.md

 1. Never use the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single character variable names.
      1. In some fonts, these characters are indistinguishable from the numerals one and zero.
 When tempted to use 'l', use 'L' instead.
-2. Don't use built in python keywords like list, dict or str as variable names: this is not only a style guideline, it will break your code!
+2. Don't use built-in python keywords like list, dict or str as variable names: this is not only a style guideline, it will break your code!

 ## Additional Resources